nbahador/Quality_Assurance/README.md

 ---

-## How can you load a CSV file into a database using SQL?
+## How can you load a CSV table into a database?

 > **To load a CSV file into a database:**
 >